meedan/check-api/README.md

 For more information about this setup, see [Lightning Fast Sass Reloading in Rails](https://mattbrictson.com/lightning-fast-sass-reloading-in-rails).

+#### Restarting while theming

+Changing configuration files requires a restart of the API.

+From inside the container: `touch tmp/restart.txt`.

 ### Running the tests

 * `bundle install --without nothing`